 In a street near Calle Jaén, the female owner, a stout woman, persuades us to get into their tiny family-run restaurant with just a few tables.
 At first sight it does not seem that there is room for us since there are no tables available at all.
 However, things resolve in a different way here.
 We are kindly placed at different tables already partly occupied by other guests, and they don’t seem to take any notice!

 I wonder how she managed to capture us since there is not even a written menu.
 Just the word almuerzo at the entrance.

-The views from La Paz is amazing with a scenery of ultrahigh snow-capped Andes Mountains range in the background.
+The views from La Paz are amazing with a scenery of the ultrahigh snow-capped Andes Mountain range in the background.
 La Paz is located within an altitude range between 3,700 metres (12,100 feet) and 4,300 metres (14,100 feet).

 Maybe surprisingly, the climate of La Paz is on the border between subtropical highland climate and tundra climate due to the elevation and the resulting strong Andes sun.
 Nights are cold both in summer and winter, whereas days in general get decently warm.
 Now, astonished, we see for ourselves that winter days at La Paz altitude, with our eyes closed, indeed can feel like beach days in summer back home.

 Traffic is intense or, rather, wildly chaotic with travel lights missing everywhere.
 Traffic jams notably emerge here and there as many vehicles just seem to go as they please.
 In contrast to the seemingly pure air around the breathtaking snow-white mountain peaks surrounding La Paz, the city itself seems somewhat polluted.

 We have been informed that only taxis for four people exist in La Paz.
 Optimistically, we enquire at the reception if they can maybe do magic and call for a taxi for five.
 We need to go to El Alto, located, as the name refers to, at high altitude above La Paz.